Sathyaa: Plot

 Sathyaa's family disowns him for his activities, following which he is approached by Dhandapani, who convinces him to move to his own house and work for him.
 With Dhandapani's help, Sathyaa manages to have Sudha marry her boyfriend, the local Inspector; saves the marriage of his other stepsister by paying the dowry of ₹20000; and also ensuring that his father's employer treats his father with respect.
 Finally, Dhandapani tells Sathyaa to get some secret files and documents against Mariappa, which can be used to expose him in public.
 Risking his life, Sathyaa gets a hold of the files.
 Sathyaa later discovers that Dhandapani is corrupt and a double-crosser who used the evidence against Mariappa to join hands with him and contest in the upcoming election in his place.
 Sathyaa also learns that none of the evidence collected has been published anywhere.

-Later, Dhandapani expels Sathyaa from the house.
-Enraged and betrayed, Sathyaa barges into a political meeting where Mariappa and Dhandapani are present and tries to expose Dhandapani but is forced out and thrashed by the workers of Mariappa's party.
+Sathyaa further realizes that his services are no longer needed by Dhandapani, and is expelled from his house.
+Enraged and feeling betrayed, Sathyaa barges into a political meeting where Mariappa and Dhandapani are present and tries to expose Dhandapani but is forced out and thrashed by the workers of Mariappa's party.
 Some days later, Sathyaa sneaks into Dhandapani's house and takes the file containing evidence of both Mariappa's and Dhandapani's illegal activities.
-While on the run from Dhandapani's henchmen, Sathyaa gets shot and seriously injured but manages to survive and gets hospitalized.
+While running from Dhandapani's henchmen, Sathyaa gets shot and seriously injured but manages to survive and gets hospitalized.
 After regaining consciousness, Sathyaa learns that the evidence against Mariappa and Dhandapani is destroyed as he used the file as a shield against the gunshots.
 Sathyaa escapes from the hospital, confronts and kills both Mariappa and Dhandapani.
-He then awaits the arrival of police.
+He then sits awaiting the police.